yxuansu/MAGIC/image_captioning/inference_result/README.md

 {
    "split": Indicating which split (train, val, or test) the data instance belongs to.
    "image_name": The name of the corresponding image.
-   "file_path": Where to find the corresponding image from the raw MSCOCO files.
    "captions": A list of captions that the data instance contains.
    "prediction": The predicted result of the model.
 }